SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 A picture of the top of Coit Tower with the sun coming up.

-You will then stroll over to Chinatown to see some of its historic temples, shop for inexpensive goods, and sample dim sum.
+You will then stroll over to Chinatown to see some of its historic temples, shop for inexpensive goods, and sample traditional dim sum.

-Click here for additional information and pictures for day two.
+Click here for additional information and pictures for Day Two.

 Day Three

-Your journey continues on day three with a visit to Golden Gate Park.
 You will start your day by visiting the California Academy of Sciences.
 It offers four museums in one location with a four-story rainforest, a natural history museum, a planetarium, and an aquarium.

 You will also find fun activities, a rare white alligator, and a chance to feel what's it's like to be in an earthquake.